 Public sector workers are no better off in real terms, than they were in 2009.
 Police officer numbers were cut by 20,000.
 Council government support was cut by £billions, so councils had to make reductions in the services they were obliged to provide to the public.
 The funding of schools was cut so much that today, teachers buy stationery for the pupils to use out of their own pockets, class sizes have risen, and staff are demoralised.
 Fire stations were closed, and staff numbers cut.
 Legal aid was severely restricted, so poorer people didn’t have help to get fair access to justice.

-As zero-hours working increased (now approximately 1,000,000), and many were forced to rely on precarious self-employment, this combined with wages being kept down, to cause widespread in-work poverty, on a scale not known since the 1920s.
+As zero-hours working increased (now approximately 1,000,000 people), and many were forced to rely on precarious self-employment, this combined with wages being kept down, to cause widespread in-work poverty, on a scale not known since the 1920s.

 This, together with a 1920s-style harsh benefits regime, including the notorious Universal Credit, (dressed up as “Welfare Reform”), means we now have more foodbanks providing a lifeline to those in real poverty, than the total of McDonalds and Burger King restaurants combined.
 Even welfare benefits to support those with severe disabilities, have been withdrawn, often by corrupt means.